JamesM9/CLOUDSIM/QUICKSTART.md

 ## Success Checklist

-- ✅ Web interface loads
+- ✅ Web interface loads with table
+- ✅ Can create instances with different airframes
-- ✅ Can click "Start SITL"
+- ✅ Can start/stop individual instances
-- ✅ Status changes to "Running"
+- ✅ Status updates in real-time
-- ✅ Public IP is displayed
+- ✅ Connection info displayed for each instance
-- ✅ QGC connects successfully
+- ✅ QGC connects successfully to instances
-- ✅ Can see vehicle in QGC
+- ✅ Can see vehicles in QGC

 ---